Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Experiments

 \subsection{Generalization to Unseen-category Targets}

-We evaluate the effectiveness of our learned policy in different target categories and under distraction conditions.
-The result is indicated in the first row in Table~\ref{tab:unseen}.
-We first set a reference environment, 4 human distractors, and a pair of tracker and target in the SimpleRoom, with the text prompt: ``person", which is Person (4D).
-We then test our method against reference methods in various conditions, including placing different types of animals in the environment with four distractor animals and textual prompts "animals", denoted as Animals(4D).
-We randomly place an animal of a certain type, with the textual prompts determined by the animal species.
+We evaluate the generalization of our learned policy by tracking different target categories with distractors.
+We test the trackers in various conditions, including tracking different types of animals in the environment with four distractor animals, denoted as Animals(4D).
+At each episode, we randomly sample an animal as the target.
+We report the performance on Person (4D), where the target and distractors are persons in the SimpleRoom, as the reference.
+In each setting, the text prompt for VFM is the corresponding category of the target.

-The results indicate that our proposed method achieved tracking performance similar to that of the reference methods for single-category animals, and even outperformed them in some cases.
-However, when distractors were present, all three performance metrics slightly decreased.
+The results in Table.~\ref{tab:unseen} show that our proposed method achieved tracking performance similar to that of the reference methods for single-category animals, and even outperformed them in some cases.
+However, when distractors were present, all three results slightly decreased.
 This indicates that our model successfully reduced the visual feature gap between categories, but the robustness of dynamic visual distraction across domains can still be improved.